hoabka/saa-c02-labs/iam/README.md

     1. For **User name**, type `Administrator`.

-    2. Select the check box for **AWS Management Console access**, select **Custom password**, and then type your new password in the text box.
+    2. Select the check box for **Password - AWS Management Console access**, select **Custom password**, and then type your new password in the text box.

     3. By default, AWS forces the new user to create a new password when first signing in.
 You can optionally clear the check box next to **User must create a new password at next sign-in** to allow the new user to reset their password after they sign in.